guyschaos/umundo/README.md

 	rather low ulimit for open file-handles on MacOSX (<tt>ulimit -n</tt> gives 256).</dd>

 <dt><b>Does uMundo support IPv6?</b></dt>
-<dd>No, mostly because I couldn't get ZeroMQ to compile with IPv6 on Android devices.
+<dd>No, but only because I couldn't get ZeroMQ to compile with IPv6 on Android devices.
 Both ZeroConf implementations (Avahi and
 	Bonjour) support IPv6 and we already gather these addresses (BonjourNodeStub and AvahiNodeStub).
 All that is needed is for both of these stubs to return an IPv6 address in <tt>getIP()</tt> and for ZeroMQ to be compiled with IPv6.
 The plan is to wait for another release of ZeroMQ 3.x and have another look.</dd>

-<dt><b>Does uMundo build for 64Bit architectures?</b></dt>
+<dt><b>Does uMundo build for 64bit architectures?</b></dt>
-<dd>No, mostly because I can't get around to maintain 64Bit precompiled libraries.
-If you have all the dependent libraries in
-	64Bit, just edit the topmost CMakeLists.txt and remove the part where we try hard to get a 32Bit build (around line 55).
-You might have to adapt the various <tt>Find*.cmake</tt> CMake modules and add <tt>/usr/lib64</tt> or wherever your 64Bit libraries are to the search paths.</dd>
+<dd>Yes.
+Though, I only tested with on a CentOS x86_64 linux distribution and we do not include 64bit prebuilt libraries.
+It
+	is your responsibility to provide all the libraries we depend upon in 64bit.
+Have a look at the top-level CMakeLists.txt at the
+	64bit section.
+If you have some unorthodox paths to your 64bit libraries, consider using the environment variables for the various <tt>Find*.cmake</tt> modules or edit these files themselves.</dd>

 <dt><b>Are these actually questions that are asked frequently?</b><dt>
 <dd>No, it's more like a set of questions I can imagine other people might have.
 It will eventually grow into a real FAQ.</dd>